christianoviedo/chbackup/README.md

 # ChBackup
-Linux rsync incremental backup of mysql databases and local files in an external repository.
+Linux rsync incremental backup of mysql and postgresql databases and local files in an external repository.
+It also can backup dokku repositories and databases.
 Default daily and weekly backups.

 ## Prerequisites